tvaskisalo/Solita-dev-exercise-2023/README.md

 ## Testing

 ### Docker-compose
 To run the tests, Docker-compose is recommended.
 This way you don't have to configure the .env for the backend tests.
 Docker-compose will run both frontend and backend tests with one command.
-To run test with Docker-compose both Docker and Docker-compose are needed.

 Test with Docker-compose can be run with running:
 ```
 docker-compose -f docker-compose.test.yml up --build